eeseandevcenter/sgmycamserver/README.md

 /pcd/(id)
 ```

+## Open resources out from LTA Singapore used
+Starting from 8/2/2024, the request link for the bus-stops codes will be replaced to the following source: <a target="_blank" href="https://data.busrouter.sg/v1/stops.json">https://data.busrouter.sg/v1/stops.json</a>

+The resource is from the following GitHub Project: <a target="_blank" href="https://github.com/cheeaun/arrivelah">arrivelah</a> .

 ## Reminder
-#### 1. In some specific parameter, (id) is for the a specific value, such as a bus code or a train service route.
+1. In some specific parameter, (id) is for the a specific value, such as a bus code or a train service route.
 For example, in "bus-arrival", (id) such as bus code "83139" is used to query a specific bus arrival timetable.
 In the other-hand, (id) in "pcd" is for train routes such as "NSL", "NEL", etc.

-#### 2. All traffic data are from DataMall LTA Singapore.
+2. All traffic data are from DataMall LTA Singapore.

 ##### Developed by THATSEANDEV in 2023.